Who We Are

 1998 | BARTEL BEGINS

 The Sisters of the Divine Savior chose Ellen Bartel as DSHA’s first president.
-Charged with raising funds to strengthen and expand academic programs, she has overseen two building campaigns, carried out a long -term plan to lift salaries to market levels, and led scholarship fund drives that today benefit about one -third of DSHA’s students.
+Charged with raising funds to strengthen and expand academic programs, she has overseen two building campaigns, carried out a long-term plan to lift salaries to market levels, and led scholarship fund drives that today benefit about one-third of DSHA’s students.

 2001 | PUTTING ART IN OUR HEARTS

 Theatre, music and art have enlivened Holy Angels and Divine Savior from their beginnings.
 These rich traditions got a strong boost from the $15 million “Vision DSHA” campaign.
-It made possible the Robert and Marie Hansen (HA, '43) Family Fine Arts Theatre, the Art Education Suite and the “Quad,” a student gathering and dining space named in honor of its donor, Betty Quadracci, HA ’57.
+It made possible the Robert and Marie Hansen (HA, '43) Family Fine Arts Theatre, the Art Education Suite, and the “Quad,” a student gathering and dining space named in honor of its donor, Betty Quadracci, HA ’57.

 2007 | ALL TOGETHER NOW